How to Communicate With the Members of Your Team Effectively?

 Consider both short term and long term goals for your employees.
 Remind them of the big picture – the mission and goals of your organisation, but also their personal development.
 Think and plan for opportunities that lie ahead for both your organisation and the career development of your workforce.

 Consider investing in professional training for your employees.
 94% of employees stay with a company for longer where there are training opportunities available.
 We at Basegreen Academy tailor our learning programmes to the specific needs of each organisation, delivering our courses exactly as they require.
-We provide courses in the professional services, education and health and social care sectors.
-If you are interested, please request our organisational needs analysis on our website or via contacting us directly.
+We provide courses in the professional services, education, ambulance and health and social care sectors.
+If you are interested, please request our organisational needs analysis on our website via contacting us.

-See also our e-learning suite of short courses which are designed to fill a variety of skill gaps, for example in business, health and safety and effective leadership and communication.
+See also our e-learning suite of short courses which are designed to fill a variety of skill gaps.
+We, for example, offer courses in business, health and safety, and effective leadership and communication.

 0114 212 5910